DisnakeDev/disnake/CONTRIBUTING.md

 The general workflow can be summarized as follows:

 1. Fork + clone the repository.
-2. Initialize the development environment: `uv run setup_env`.
+2. Initialize the development environment: `uv run poe setup_env`.
 3. Create a new branch.
 4. Commit your changes, update documentation if required.
 5. Add a changelog entry (e.g. `changelog/1234.feature.rst`).